+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 You’ll only need to provide other evidence that your meet the requirements if you have been in the UK for less than a year.

-You must also update your Skilled Worker Visa is you take on a second job that is more than 20 hours per week or a different occupation code, if you change jobs or employers or if move from a job that is on the Shortage Occupation list to one that isn’t a Shortage Occupation role.
+You must apply to update your Skilled Worker visa if you take on a second job in a different occupation code, change employer, or move from a shortage occupation role to one that is not on the shortage list.

 You can apply to update your visa 3 months before you begin your new job and you can continue to work in your current job whilst your application is considered.
 You can make the application using the form available online.